Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 When you zoom in on a specific point on the mapping platforms, at each zoom level, you see more and more details about the region you zoom in, and also otherwise, when you zoom out, some details disappear.

-The same principle is used in this "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.
+The same principle is used in the "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.
 This can be achieved by choosing both "Zoom" and "Grouping of clusters" options in the [checkbox](user_documentation.md#checkbox-glossary).

 The original component is extended with a new private `groupingOfClustersManager` method that filters nodes to be clustered and grouped, ungroups existing groups of nodes, collapses child nodes into their parent nodes or shows child nodes collapsed in their parent nodes.
 The component is also extended with the `globalHierarchyDepth` attribute, whose value indicates the [current hierarchical level](#current-hierarchical-level-glossary).